maxcurzi/tplay/README.md

 ```

 ## Prerequisites installation on Windows
 The crate can run on Windows and all prerequisites (opencv, ffmpeg) can be installed with vcpkg.
-However the installation/setup process is lengthy and prone to errors.
+However, the installation/setup process is lengthy and prone to errors.
 Performance is also very poor.
 Save yourself a headache: use WSL and follow the [Linux instructions](#prerequisites-installation-on-linux).

 # Installation